Dear Rock Angel

 for more info

-Yet most of these people and traditions, which I am supposed to endure, are seldom there for me the rest of the year.
+Yet most of these people and traditions, I am supposed to endure, are seldom there for me the rest of the year.
 They never call to ask how I am and vice versa.
-Maybe an odd bit of communication but it’s surface at best.
+Maybe an odd bit of communication, but it’s surface at best.
 I don’t understand, therefore, why suddenly, on this tinsel of a day, I have to pretend and spend the period all out of whack.
 Isn’t this the opposite of what Christmas stands for?
 Where is the love joy and peace?

-It’s like the annual churned-out message from all the do-gooders about how no one should be alone at Christmas –perhaps not, but what about the rest of the year?
+It’s like the annual churned-out message from all the do-gooders about how no one should be alone at Christmas.
+Perhaps not, but what about the rest of the year?
 Where are they then?
 Not all, I admit, but many rock up with a roast for a vulnerable person for that one day, top their own karma points up then fuck off for the next 12 months.

 If you love the traditional day, people and turkey on the table, that too is cool.
 I’m happy for you.
 However, it is also OK not to invite parents, siblings, and the drunk uncle no one knows.
 It’s OK to disappear to an all-inclusive resort, it’s OK to say you're not cooking, it’s OK to go and camp in the woods with your dog.
 It’s OK to do what you want to do.
 It is not wrong, selfish or in poor taste.
 It is selfish of others to expect you to dance to their tune, so to make them feel better.
-Be kind and caring as a given but always stay true to yourself
+Be kind and caring as a given, but always stay true to yourself

-Regardless of who you are with, where you are and what you eat – Merry Christmas, Happy Holidays and Big BIG sorcery love to all.
+Regardless of who you are with, where you are and what you eat– Merry Christmas, Happy Holidays and Big BIG sorcery love to all.

 Annaliese